Masonite International (NYSE:DOOR) Issues FY 2021 Earnings Guidance

-Masonite International (NYSE:DOOR) issued an update on its FY 2021 earnings guidance on Monday morning.
+Masonite International (NYSE:DOOR) updated its FY 2021 earnings guidance on Monday.
 The company provided EPS guidance of $8.000-$8.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $8.490.
 The company issued revenue guidance of $2.64 billion-$2.71 billion, compared to the consensus revenue estimate of $2.58 billion.

-Masonite International (NYSE:DOOR) last posted its quarterly earnings data on Sunday, August 8th.
-The company reported $2.23 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.12 by $0.11.
-Masonite International had a net margin of 3.47% and a return on equity of 26.69%.
-The company had revenue of $662.41 million for the quarter, compared to the consensus estimate of $634.28 million.
-During the same period last year, the company earned $1.50 earnings per share.
-The firm’s revenue was up 32.6% compared to the same quarter last year.
-As a group, equities analysts anticipate that Masonite International will post 8.62 EPS for the current year.
+Masonite International (NYSE:DOOR) last posted its earnings results on Sunday, August 8th.
+The company reported $2.23 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.12 by $0.11.
+Masonite International had a return on equity of 26.69% and a net margin of 3.47%.
+The company had revenue of $662.41 million during the quarter, compared to analyst estimates of $634.28 million.
+During the same period in the prior year, the company earned $1.50 earnings per share.
+The business’s revenue was up 32.6% compared to the same quarter last year.
+On average, sell-side analysts forecast that Masonite International will post 8.62 EPS for the current fiscal year.

-In other Masonite International news, Director Jay Ira Steinfeld bought 450 shares of Masonite International stock in a transaction dated Friday, August 13th.
-The stock was bought at an average cost of $122.80 per share, for a total transaction of $55,260.00.
-Following the purchase, the director now owns 2,305 shares of the company’s stock, valued at approximately $283,054.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, insider Robert Edgar Lewis sold 7,500 shares of the stock in a transaction on Friday, August 13th.
-The shares were sold at an average price of $122.39, for a total value of $917,925.00.
-Following the completion of the sale, the insider now owns 18,687 shares in the company, valued at approximately $2,287,101.93.
-The disclosure for this sale can be found here.
-Company insiders own 0.96% of the company’s stock.
+In other Masonite International news, insider Robert Edgar Lewis sold 7,500 shares of the stock in a transaction on Friday, August 13th.
+The shares were sold at an average price of $122.39, for a total transaction of $917,925.00.
+Following the transaction, the insider now directly owns 18,687 shares of the company’s stock, valued at $2,287,101.93.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director Jay Ira Steinfeld purchased 450 shares of the stock in a transaction dated Friday, August 13th.
+The stock was acquired at an average cost of $122.80 per share, for a total transaction of $55,260.00.
+Following the completion of the transaction, the director now owns 2,305 shares of the company’s stock, valued at approximately $283,054.
+The disclosure for this purchase can be found here.
+0.96% of the stock is currently owned by company insiders.

+A hedge fund recently raised its stake in Masonite International stock.
+Morgan Stanley lifted its stake in Masonite International Co.
+(NYSE:DOOR) by 215.9% in the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 49,639 shares of the company’s stock after buying an additional 33,925 shares during the period.
+Morgan Stanley owned about 0.21% of Masonite International worth $5,548,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 85.53% of the company’s stock.

 Masonite International Corp. engages in the manufacture of interior and exterior doors for residential and architectural use.
 It operates through the following geographical segments: North American Residential, Europe, Architectural, and Corporate and Other.
 The Corporate and other segment includes unallocated corporate costs and the results of immaterial operating segments.